ArashMozhdehi/651-Final-Project-Backend/README.md

 ### 6. Profile
 ![EditProfile](/images/EditProfile.PNG)

 It shows the user profile, including username, first name, last name, email address, weight, logged in devices and reviews on different places.
-It also allows user to make changes on the email, weight, password and write something about me.
+It also allows user to make changes on the email, weight, password and share their info.

 ## API Documentation
 There are 17 API endpoints built for this project.
 Please click [here](https://app.swaggerhub.com/apis-docs/uofcengo/BikeAssistance/1.0.0) to see the details with example of each of the API.